 “It is exciting to follow the transformation of the practices, particularly the addition of care coordinators,” said Nina M. Taggart, MD, vice president of Clinical Operations and chief medical officer for BCNEPA.
 “They help mobilize the overall care team and engage patients in new ways, which in turn leads to even better outcomes for our members and providers.”

 BCNEPA’s Blue Health Solutions℠ care managers will also have access to the tools and reports provided to on-site medical staff.
 This means they can work together to manage the patient’s care needs.
 This will allow for better care management of all patients, regardless of health status, including those patients with chronic diseases such as diabetes, asthma and heart disease.

-The pilot program will run through 2015 and will be reviewed every 6 months.
-It should serve as an example of best practices to other doctors’ offices across the region.
-For more information visit bcnepa.com.
+The pilot programs will run through 2015 and will be reviewed every 6 months.